simeononsecurity/simeononsecurity.ch/content/articles/email-etiquette_-ensuring-smooth-and-secure-email-operations/index.en.md

 Replying all unnecessarily can lead to cluttered inboxes and confusion among recipients.
 It is important to consider whether all recipients need to be included in the response before hitting the 'Reply All' button.
 Here are some points to keep in mind:

-* **Consider the relevance**: Before replying all, ask yourself if the information you are sharing is relevant to all recipients.
+* **Consider the relevance**: Before replying all, ask yourself if the information you're sharing is relevant to all recipients.
 If it is only relevant to a few individuals, consider replying directly to them instead.
 * **Avoid unnecessary notifications**: Replying all can result in unnecessary email notifications for recipients who may not need to be involved in the conversation.
 Be mindful of the impact your response may have on others' inboxes.
 * **Use discretion**: Use discretion when replying all to avoid overwhelming recipients with unnecessary emails.
 Consider whether your response adds value to the conversation or if it simply repeats information that has already been shared.